phenomnomnominal/betterer/goldens/api/betterer.api.md

     summary: string;
 };

+// Warning: (ae-forgotten-export) The symbol "BettererOptionsMerge" needs to be exported by the entry point index.d.ts
+//
+// @public
+export function merge(options?: BettererOptionsMerge): Promise<void>;

 // Warning: (ae-missing-release-tag) "results" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)